unicode-org/icu4x/docs/tutorials/data_management.md

 }
 ```

-This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `TypedDateTimeFormatter<Gregorian>`, and it reduces our data size, as static analysis can now determine that we need even fewer keys (the data size improvement could have also been achieved by manually listing the data keys we think we'll need, but we risk a runtime error if we were wrong).
+This has two advantages: it reduces our code size, as `DateTimeFormatter` includes much more functionality than `TypedDateTimeFormatter<Gregorian>`, and it reduces our data size, as static analysis can now determine that we need even fewer keys.
+The data size improvement could have also been achieved by manually listing the data keys we think we'll need (there's a `--keys` flag), but we risk a runtime error if we're wrong.

 This is a common pattern in `ICU4X`, and most of our APIs are designed with data slicing in mind.